RubixML/ML/README.md

 ```

 ### Polynomial Expander
-This Transformer will generate polynomial features of specified degrees.
-Polynomial expansion is often used to fit data to a non-linear curve using standard linear regression.
+This Transformer will generate polynomial features up to and including the specified degree.
+Polynomial expansion is often used to fit data to a non-linear curve using a linear Estimator.

 ##### Continuous *Only*